Where do I purchase tickets?

 How do I use my Festival Guide?

-- The Festival Guide is a detailed brochure you are given upon arrival of the exhibitors' food and beverage samples found at the Festival.
-Use the floor plan and the listings to find what you’re looking to sample.
-Be sure to keep your Festival Guide after the Festival, to help remind you of the great restaurants and products you sampled.
-Visit liquorconnect.com after the Festival to find out where to buy these products.
-Don't forget to take your Guide on your future liquor-store shopping trips!
+- The Festival Guide is a detailed brochure of the Festival's food and beverage samples.
+Navigate through the hall using the floor plan and booth listings to find your favourite bites and sips.
+Be sure to keep your Festival Guide after the Festival, to help remind you of the great restaurants and new products you enjoyed!
+Visit LiquorConnect.com after the Festival to find out where to buy these products.

 How can I find the products that I tried at the Festival?